 Through gamification, you increase the number of customers, the average transaction size, the frequency of transactions per customer, and other rates that generate revenue.

 One of the reasons people love to play is the ability to improve results.
 Gamification allows us to learn new things and watch how they become easier and more understandable, turning event experiences into high-quality and useful activities.

 7. Create an environment of trust and collaboration

 Objective data helps managers.
 They can finally see unbiased information about how events work, so there’s no need to guess.
 It’s surprising to find that most of the data in performance reports is biased.

 8. Transform the event into an epic environment

 Gamification makes your surroundings more appealing.
 It incorporates tranquil paint colors throughout your space or creates epic impressions with something else.
 It distracts attendees from negative moments if any arise, etc. By immersing themselves in this other reality, participants feel part of something bigger than themselves.

 Part of gamification is the transition to continuous automatic data collection.
 This includes reports from sales representatives, call processing times at the call center, and internal knowledge usage metrics, which significantly facilitates both internal and external communication.

-The planner may quickly respond to user requests, but at the end of the conversation, customers are not always satisfied.
+The planner may quickly respond to attendee requests, but at the end of the conversation, visitors are not always satisfied.
 Games provide a creative and more relaxed atmosphere for everyone to work and play.